vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_command_flow.md

 All commands for gpu get recorded in a VkCommandBuffer.
 All of the functions that will execute gpu work wont do anything until the command buffer is submitted to the GPU.

 CommandBuffers start at the Ready state.
-Once a command is on Ready state, you can `VkBeginCommandBuffer()` to put it into a Recording state.
+Once a command is on Ready state, you can `vkBeginCommandBuffer()` to put it into a Recording state.
 Now you can start inputting commands into it.
-Once you are done, you call `VkEndCommandBuffer()` to finish the recording the commands, and put it on a state where it can be submitted into the GPU.
+Once you are done, you call `vkEndCommandBuffer()` to finish the recording the commands, and put it on a state where it can be submitted into the GPU.

-To submit the command buffer, you call `VkQueueSubmit()`, using both the command and the queue to submit into.
+To submit the command buffer, you call `vkQueueSubmit()`, using both the command and the queue to submit into.
 VkQueueSubmit also accepts submitting multiple command buffers at once.

 Once a command buffer has been submitted, its still "alive", and being consumed by the GPU, at this point it is NOT safe to reset the command buffer yet.
 You need to make sure that the GPU has finished executing all of the commands from that command buffer until you can reset it and reuse.

-To reset a command buffer, you use `VkResetCommandBuffer()`
+To reset a command buffer, you use `vkResetCommandBuffer()`

 Next: [Vulkan commands code]({{ site.baseurl }}{% link docs/chapter-1/vulkan_commands_code.md %})